sledilnik/data-api/README.md

 In case of failures a notification is set to slack channel #alert through Data API bot defined by a secret (see sample docker-compose file below).

 ## Changelog

+## 1.8.1

+* Adds columns parameter to owid to allow selection of arbitrary columns.
+Columns isoCode and date are always present regardles of columns parameter.

 ## 1.8.0